Table of Contents

 - Suppose the foreign inflation rate is higher than the domestic inflation rate.
 In that case, the real exchange rate will be higher than the nominal exchange rate.

-- If the foreign inflation rate equals the domestic inflation rate, the real exchange rate will equal the nominal exchange rate.
+- If the foreign inflation rate is equal to the domestic inflation rate, the real exchange rate will be equal to the nominal exchange rate.

 - Suppose the foreign inflation rate is lower than the domestic inflation rate.
 In that case, the real exchange rate will be lower than the nominal exchange rate.